zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 ## Supported operators

 The following operators are supported for evaluation and conversion to an equivalent FHE circuit.
-Other operators were not implemented either due to FHE constraints, or because they are rarely used in PyTorch activations or scikit-learn models.
+Other operators were not implemented, either due to FHE constraints or because they are rarely used in PyTorch activations or scikit-learn models.

 <!--- gen_supported_ops.py: inject supported operations for evaluation [BEGIN] -->